gurditsingh/hydeout/_posts/test.md

 > Kafka Streams allows for stateful stream processing, i.e. operators that have an internal state.
 This internal state is managed in so-called state stores.
 A state store can be ephemeral (lost on failure) or fault-tolerant (restored after the failure).
 The default implementation used by Kafka Streams DSL is a fault-tolerant state store using 1. an internally created and compacted changelog topic (for fault-tolerance) and 2. one (or multiple) RocksDB instances (for  cached key-value lookups).
 Thus, in case of starting/stopping  applications and rewinding/reprocessing, this internal data needs to get managed correctly.

-## Lets see in example
+## Lets see in sample example

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjA5MzA0NjksMTMxOTkzMjUwNSwxMT
+eyJoaXN0b3J5IjpbLTU2NTMwNTE0MywxMzE5OTMyNTA1LDExOT
-k2MjgzMzE2LDE2Nzg1ODUxOTUsLTUwMTAxMzI2MSwyMDM2Nzcy
+YyODMzMTYsMTY3ODU4NTE5NSwtNTAxMDEzMjYxLDIwMzY3NzI0
-NDQzLC0yMDg4NzQ2NjEyLC05NTAwMjUwMTIsLTUwNDI3MzQ3MC
+NDMsLTIwODg3NDY2MTIsLTk1MDAyNTAxMiwtNTA0MjczNDcwLC
-wtMTE2MTc0MDU3NSwtMjE0NjUxMDAwMywyMDgyNjAxNjE2LC0y
+0xMTYxNzQwNTc1LC0yMTQ2NTEwMDAzLDIwODI2MDE2MTYsLTIx
-MTEzNzI5OTMyLC05MzE2MjE5NSw2Mzk1MzUwMDAsMTYzNjg4OT
+MTM3Mjk5MzIsLTkzMTYyMTk1LDYzOTUzNTAwMCwxNjM2ODg5MD
-A1MiwtNjc2MjEzOTY2LC0xMDg4MjE0NTU0LC0xMTEzNTYzODI2
+UyLC02NzYyMTM5NjYsLTEwODgyMTQ1NTQsLTExMTM1NjM4MjYs
-LC0xOTQ0Njc3NDQwXX0=
+LTE5NDQ2Nzc0NDBdfQ==
 -->